There may be times when you want to sign over a check to someone else, rather than cash it or deposit it into your own bank account.

 You’ll typically receive the money faster, however, from a check made out directly to you.

-To get real-time mobile alerts when a check has cleared, consider signing up for a SoFi Money® cash management account.
+To get real-time mobile alerts when a check has cleared, consider signing up for a online checking and savings account with SoFi.

-With SoFi Money, you’ll have access to paper checks, and can also make no-cost, peer-to-peer (P2P) money transfers to anyone with a US-based bank account right from your phone.
+With SoFi Checking and Savings, you’ll have access to paper checks, and can also make no-cost, peer-to-peer (P2P) money transfers to anyone with a US-based bank account right from your phone.

-P2P payments between SoFi Money members is instantaneous.
+P2P payments between SoFi Checking and Savings members is instantaneous.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.